stephenwotani/IT-Helpdesk-Projects/Active Directory Projects/README.md

 # Hello welocme to my active directory folder where i showcase my skills in any and everything Active Directory related.

-WHAT IS ACTIVE DIRECTORY?: Active directory is a microsoft centralized directory used to manage users,computers,securitypolicies and resources accross a network
+**WHAT IS ACTIVE DIRECTORY?**: Active directory is a microsoft centralized directory used to manage users,computers,securitypolicies and resources accross a network
 It is used for the following
 ✅Centralized identity Management
 ✅Authentication Services